 This report examines market design issues and reforms that can help Europe support additional renewable energy development while minimizing integration costs.
 The paper suggests that capacity products should be differentiated by “operational characteristics,” allowing prices to reflect the added value of flexibility that supports the integration of variable renewable energy.
 The report also points out several “no regrets” policies such as expanding balancing areas and opening up markets to demand-side participation that can help increase efficiency and lower costs, echoing many of the recommendations in Aligning Power Markets to Deliver Value.
 Without reforms that properly value integration services, the authors conclude that Europe and other markets may face rising costs and increasing market inefficiencies that create political opposition to decarbonizing the electricity sector.

-As a follow-up to “Beyond Capacity Markets” (above), the Regulatory Assistance Project produced this straw man proposal for discussion, presenting market design options for delivering least-cost reliability in the face of a rapidly evolving low-carbon power system.
+This straw man proposal for discussion presents market design options for delivering least-cost reliability in the face of a rapidly evolving low-carbon power system.
 This paper formed the basis for many of the ideas in America’s Power Plan’s “Power Markets” paper linked above.

 A New Approach to Capabilities Markets: Seeding Solutions for the Future (requires purchase; contact us if you’d like a copy) – by Eric Gimon, Sonia Aggarwal, and Hal Harvey – Energy Innovation (July 2013)